idaholab/moose/modules/navier_stokes/doc/content/source/bcs/INSFEMomentumFreeSlipBC.md

-# MDMomentumFreeSlipBC
+# INSFEMomentumFreeSlipBC

 !alert construction title=Undocumented Class
-The MDMomentumFreeSlipBC has not been documented.
+The INSFEMomentumFreeSlipBC has not been documented.
 The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /BCs/MDMomentumFreeSlipBC
+!syntax description /BCs/INSFEMomentumFreeSlipBC

 ## Overview

 !!
-Replace these lines with information regarding the MDMomentumFreeSlipBC object.
+Replace these lines with information regarding the INSFEMomentumFreeSlipBC object.

 ## Example Input File Syntax

 !!
-Describe and include an example of how to use the MDMomentumFreeSlipBC object.
+Describe and include an example of how to use the INSFEMomentumFreeSlipBC object.

-!syntax parameters /BCs/MDMomentumFreeSlipBC
+!syntax parameters /BCs/INSFEMomentumFreeSlipBC

-!syntax inputs /BCs/MDMomentumFreeSlipBC
+!syntax inputs /BCs/INSFEMomentumFreeSlipBC

-!syntax children /BCs/MDMomentumFreeSlipBC
+!syntax children /BCs/INSFEMomentumFreeSlipBC